Remco Industries 55-Aquajet ARV

-If you’re reading this guide, the chances are that you already know what an RV water pump is and need some guidance on buying the right one.
-However, it’s a big possibility that you don’t know and that’s quite alright.
-Just in case you don’t, we’ll start with a quick description.
+If you’re reading this guide, chances are you already know what an RV water pump is and are here for some guidance on buying the right one.
+However, if this is your maiden voyage into the world of RV water pumps we’ll start with a quick description.

-An RV water pump is a device that pumps water from the RV’s water reserve to the faucets, toilets, and showers in the RV.
-It also stabilizes the water pressure.
+An RV water pump is a device that pumps water from the RV’s reserve to the faucets, toilets, and showers in the RV.
+It also stabilizes the pressure.

 How an RV Water Pump Operates

-Water pumps, sometimes also called diaphragm pumps, work by motorized suction.
-The diaphragm has a valve on either end.
-1 valve closes, and the other opens as the suctioning begins.
-Once full of water, the valve at the other end closes while the previously closed valve opens.
-Water rushes from the area of low pressure to the areas of high pressure (i.e., your faucet).
+Water pumps, sometimes called diaphragm pumps, work by motorized suction.
+The diaphragm has a valve on either end and when one valve closes, the other opens, and suctioning begins.
+Once full of liquid, the valve at the other end closes while the previously closed valve opens.
+Water then rushes from the area of high pressure to the areas of low pressure (i.e., your faucet).

 Using City Water

-As we briefly stated above, if you’re connected to a city water supply, then you don’t need to use the water pump in your recreational vehicle.
-The city water system is designed to provide adequate water pressure.
-This doesn’t mean that you don’t need an RV water pump.
-You may not always be in an area with access to city water.
+As briefly stated above, if you’re connected to a city supply, then you don’t need to use the pump in your recreational vehicle.
+The city water system is designed to provide adequate pressure.
+It is unlikely you will always be in the vicinity of city water however and if so will still need an RV water pump.

-When using city water, make sure to connect a regulator to the hose before connecting it to your RV.
-Sometimes city water pressure can be too high, which would possibly cause damage to your line.
-If this happens, when you switch back to your RV water pump, your system may not work correctly.
+When using city water, make sure to connect a regulator to the hose before connecting it to your recreational vehicle.
+Sometimes city water pressure can be too high, which can cause damage to water lines in your RV.
+If this does happen, when you switch back to your RV water pump, your system may not work correctly.

-A great benefit of using city water is that, on newer RVs, you could fill your freshwater tank by switching a valve inside the tank.
-This way, when you’re done using the city water connection, your tank is full, and you can switch back over to using your water pump with ease.
+A great benefit of using city water on newer RVs is that you can fill your fresh water tank simply by switching a valve inside the tank.
+This way, when you’re done using the city water connection, your tank is full, and you can switch back over to using the RV pump with ease.

-A water pump is an electrical device, so it makes sense that it’s going to need to be hooked up to a power source.
-RV water pumps are DC-powered, so they can run from your 12V battery.
-There are air pumps that are powered in other ways such as air, 115-120V AC-powered, and more, but you wouldn’t need any of these.
-In short, if you come across a product that isn’t a 12 volt water pump, look the other way because it’s not for RVs.
+A water pump is an electrical device, so they need to be hooked up to a power source.
+RV water pumps are DC-powered so can run from your 12V battery.
+If you come across a product that isn’t a 12-volt water pump, look the other way because it’s not for RVs.

-It’s easy to hook up an RV water pump.
+It’s easy to set up a camper water pump.
 You don’t have to be a professional electrician, and you don’t need any specialized tools.
 A socket wrench, a flat-head screwdriver, and a pair of wire cutters would be all you need.

 Types of Water Pumps

-There are several different types of water pumps, but the good news is that most RV water pumps are diaphragm pumps.
-Knowing the pros and cons of diaphragm pumps can prepare you for usage and maintenance.
+There are several different types out there, but the most commonly used for RVs are diaphragm pumps.
+Knowing the pros and cons of diaphragm pumps will prepare you for how to use and maintain them.

 Pros & Cons of Diaphragm Pumps